Fort McCoy has seen a total of 7 measles cases among Afghans; all have recovered

 Vaccines for COVID-19 and polio were also offered, Phillips said.
 Fort McCoy did not say what percentage of Afghans at the base have received those vaccines.

-All Afghans and U.S. residents coming from Afghanistan are tested for COVID when they first arrive to the U.S. and have the option to get a COVID-19 vaccine either at the airport when they first arrive or at Department of Defense facilities, such as Fort McCoy.
+All Afghans and U.S. residents coming from Afghanistan are tested for COVID when they arrive in the U.S. and have the option to get a COVID-19 vaccine either at the airport when they arrive or at Department of Defense facilities, such as Fort McCoy.

 Fort McCoy is one of eight military bases housing refugees who fled from Afghanistan after the recent collapse of the country’s government to the Taliban.
 The U.S. is providing temporary housing and other support for at least 50,000 Afghan evacuees.

-Skye Justice, team lead at the U.S. Department of State for the Fort McCoy operation, said in a statement that more than 200 organizations across the nation are working with communities to resettle the evacuees.
+Skye Justice, team lead at the U.S. Department of State for the Fort McCoy operation, said in a statement that more than 200 organizations are working with communities across the country to resettle the evacuees.

 “After completing the immigration process, which includes these vaccinations, Afghan guests at Fort McCoy will be resettled in communities across the country," Justice said.